-Kstream is infinite, unbounded stream of immutable data stream.
-Whenever a new record is added to Kakfa topic, that record is appended to Kstream.
+Kstream is an infinite, unbounded stream of immutable data streams.
+Whenever a new record is added to Kafka topic, that record is appended to Kstream.

 Branch splits a Kstream into multiple Kstream based on one or more predicates.

-selectKey assigns a new key to the record.
-Below operation will assign the first letter of old key as the new key.
+SelectKey assigns a new key to the record.
+Below operation will assign the first letter of the old key as the new key.

 Reading from kafka

 We can read data from Kafka as a Kstream or as a Ktable.
-As discussed earlier, Ktables and Kstreams have difference in terms of how it deals with null values or how it deals with values with same key.
+As discussed earlier, Ktables and Kstreams have differences in terms of how it deals with null values or how it deals with values with the same key.

-There are two API’s for Writing to a topic.”To” method simply writes to a topic and return nothing where as “through” method writes to a Kafka topic and also returns the stream with updated data.
+There are two API’s for Writing to a topic. ”To” method simply writes to a topic and returns nothing whereas the “through” method writes to a Kafka topic and also returns the stream with updated data.

-All real time machine learning processing framework are still evolving at constant pace with new APIs everyday but Kafka streams undoubtedly has an edge over others because of its integeration with Kafka, exactly one semantics and its real time processing power.
+All real-time machine learning processing frameworks are still evolving at a constant pace with new API’s everyday but Kafka streams undoubtedly have an edge over others because of its integration with Kafka, exactly one semantics and its real-time processing power.